 So this work is essentially one of the most creative and rewarding activities on the planet.
-It offers a chance to organize words and numbers into cohesive ideas that attract the interest of investors who provide funds to change people’s lives.
+It offers a chance to organize words and numbers into cohesive ideas that attract the interest of investors (funders or sponsors) who provide funds to change people’s lives.
 I consider it a privilege to work in this field…planting seeds…watching crops grow to maturity…and facilitating the actualization of dreams.

-Bess de Farber, July 2011
+Bess de Farber, July 2020